nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - When a command is partially typed (e.g., `ad`), pressing `Control` will automatically complete it to the full command (`add`).
 - When the command word 'add' is typed, we move on to the slash commands where the autocompletes stops at the slash to allow users to type their personal details.
 E.g. `add` ->`add n/`
 - Autocomplete works for command words as well as parameters, helping you quickly complete complex entries without fully typing each part.
-- Autocomplete will only work if the input before pressing `Control` is a valid substring of a command.
+- Autocomplete will only work if the input before pressing `Control` is a part of a valid command.

 Do take note, for commands like `delete index`, since index can be any number, there will be no autocomplete as there is no meaning to autocomplete the name "INDEX" itself.
 Other examples include `add n/` -> `add n/ p/` as there is no value in autocomplete the name "NAME" itself.